danae/gregorail/README.md

 ## License

-GregoRail is licensed under the GNU LGPL 3.0 license.
+GregoRail is licensed under the GNU GPL 3.0 license.
 See the [license file](LICENSE.txt) for more information.